-Start the new year more eco-friendly with a New Year’s resolution to make your home more environmentally friendly and energy efficient and will save money as well.
+Start the new year more eco-friendly with a New Year’s resolution.
+To make your home more friendly and energy efficient. and will save money as well.

-(BPT) – Nearly 42 percent of all New Year’s resolutions are broken by February, according to Statisticbrain.
+(BPT) – 42 percent of all New Year’s resolutions broken by February. according to Statisticbrain.
 It’s easy to understand why – resolutions are difficult to keep all year long.
-Instead of risking disappointment in 2018, why not make a New Year’s resolution that takes short-term effort but yields long-term benefits?
+Instead of risking disappointment in 2018.
+Why not make a New Year’s resolution that takes short-term effort.
+But yields long-term benefits?

-“The upgrades needed to make a house eco-friendlier can be accomplished in a relatively short amount of time and for a reasonable investment,” says Chris Garcia, an energy efficiency expert with Champion(R).
-“Instead of struggling to stick to a resolution month after month, resolving to reduce your home’s environmental impact is quickly achievable and satisfying.
-Plus, energy-efficient upgrades can help lower utility bills, and saving money is a great way to start the year!”
+“The upgrades needed to make a house eco-friendlier can accomplished in a short amount of time.
+And for a reasonable investment.” says Chris Garcia, an energy efficiency expert with Champion(R).
+“Instead of struggling to stick to a resolution month after month.
+Resolving to reduce your home’s environmental impact is achievable and satisfying.
+Plus, energy-efficient upgrades can help lower utility bills.
+And saving money is a great way to start the year!”

-Garcia points to three areas of focus to help you keep your resolution to make your home better for the environment – and your wallet – this coming year:
+Garcia points to three areas of focus to help you keep your resolution.
+Make your home better for the environment – and your wallet – this coming year:

 Focus on the furnace

-Heating and cooling account for about half of a home’s total energy usage, according to the U.S. Department of Energy.
-Of course, where you live helps determine whether you use more energy to heat your home or to cool it, but the majority of homes in the U.S. have some form of heating, the U.S. Energy Information Administration reports.
+Heating and cooling account for about half of a home’s total energy usage.
+According to the U.S. Department of Energy.
+Of course, where you live helps determine whether you use more energy to heat your home or to cool it.
+The majority of homes have some form of heating.
+The U.S. Energy Information Administration reports.

-“An old, faulty or wrong-sized furnace can significantly increase how much energy a home uses,” Garcia notes.
+“An old, faulty or wrong-sized furnace can increase how much energy a home uses,” Garcia notes.

-If you need to replace an older, less efficient system, consider high-efficiency options like a Champion(R) Momentum(TM) gas furnace, which provides more heat for less money with a high 98 percent AFUE efficiency rating.
-The new system can reduce fuel costs nearly 38 percent compared to older models.
+If you need to replace an older, less efficient system.
+Consider high-efficiency options like a Champion(R) Momentum(TM) gas furnace.
+Which provides more heat for less money with a high 98 percent AFUE efficiency rating.
+The new system can reduce fuel costs 38 percent compared to older models.

-Temperature-controlled air can escape your home in multiple ways, including through air leaks in and around windows and doors, fireplaces, attics, basements and even garage doors.
+Temperature-controlled air can escape your home in many ways.
+Including through air leaks in and around windows.
+And doors, fireplaces, attics, basements and even garage doors.
 Air leaks can make HVAC systems work harder, use more energy and even shorten a system’s usable life.

-You can also reduce energy consumption by relying on the natural light whenever possible.
+You can reduce energy consumption by relying on the natural light whenever possible.
 Start by opening curtains and blinds to let in light during daytime hours in winter months.
-To further increase the amount of daylight in your home, consider installing a skylight.
+To further increase the amount of daylight in your home.
+Consider installing a skylight.

-“New Year’s resolutions are notoriously hard to sustain for an entire 12 months, but energy-efficient improvements to your home mean you can fulfill your New Year’s resolution to be more environmentally friendly in the first months of the year,” Garcia says.
-“Your New Year’s resolution can be accomplished and continue to benefit you and the environment long after other resolutions have been broken.”
+“New Year’s resolutions are hard to sustain for an entire 12 months.
+Energy-efficient improvements can fulfill your New Year’s resolution.
+To be more environmental friendly in the first months of the year,” Garcia says.
+“Your New Year’s resolution can accomplished.
+And continue to benefit you and the environment.
+Long after other resolutions have broken.”

 ❀ of interest…